borason/performer/doc/manual/UserManual.md

 <h4>Track Routing</h4>

 In the default configuration, each track controls one of the CV/gate output pairs of the sequencer to control a single voice.
 However, this configuration can be changed to allow for more flexible routing of the virtual track outputs to the physical CV/gate outputs.
-For example, a MIDI/CV track can feed more than one physical CV/gate output to allow polyphonic operation or output a velocity signal in addition to the pitch signal.
+For example, a MIDI/CV track can control more than one physical CV/gate output to allow polyphonic operation or output a velocity signal in addition to the pitch signal.

 <h4>Track Linking</h4>